zachwill/flask-engine/README.md

 and [flask-gae-template](https://github.com/jugyo/flask-gae-template)
 -- both of which were awesome for learning), and I adapted what I felt were some of their best parts.
-Recently, I've updated this project's structure after browing the source code of
+Recently, I've updated this project's structure after browsing the source code of
 [another project skeleton](https://github.com/franciscosouza/labs).

 Lastly, as an added bonus, the scripts are PEP8 compliant.